Sedighe-Raeisi/Sedighe-Raeisi.github.io/README.md

 I made this GitHub, to share some of my projects with you.

-Skills: Supervised & Unsupervised ML / Deep Learning /
+Skills: Python / Fortran / C#